IgorVaryvoda/Help-Ukraine/src/help/README.md

 - [Block Russian Oil Imports](https://www.albertainstitute.ca/stand_with_ukraine_and_block_russian_oil)

 ## Other lists and resources
-- [Another Curated List](https://github.com/dkuznetsov/help-ukraine)of Help Recepients - Organizations, Governments and Initiatives - for the People of Ukraine
+- [Another Curated List](https://github.com/dkuznetsov/help-ukraine) of Help Recepients - Organizations, Governments and Initiatives - for the People of Ukraine
 - [Useful resources](https://github.com/EU-UA-Help/ua-help) for those who would like to help Ukrainian refugees

 ## For developers